bhagwan-parshuram/Big-Integer/README.md

    d.BigInt a=(int/long) <br />
 2. Addition: a + b
 3. Subtraction : a - b
-4. Multipplication : a * b
+4. Multiplication : a * b
 5. Divisition: a / b
 6. Modulo : a % b